Richard Dreyfuss: Marriages and family

-Dreyfuss married writer and producer Jeramie Rain in the early 1980s, and they had three children, Emily Robin, Benjamin Darrow, and Harry Spencer.
+Dreyfuss married writer and producer Jeramie Rain in the early 1980s, and they had three children.
 After his 1995 divorce from Rain, Dreyfuss married Janelle Lacey in 1999.
 They divorced in 2005.

 In 2006, Dreyfuss discussed his diagnosis of bipolar disorder in the documentary Stephen Fry: The Secret Life of the Manic Depressive, in which Fry (who also has the disorder) interviewed Dreyfuss about his experience being bipolar.

 Dreyfuss and Russian-born Svetlana Erokhin married in 2006 and as of February 2020 they reside in the San Diego area, although they have frequently visited New York City, London, and Sun Valley, Idaho.

 During his acting career, Dreyfuss had public feuds with some of the people he worked alongside, notably actors Robert Shaw and Bill Murray, who co-starred with him in Jaws and What About Bob? respectively, and filmmaker Oliver Stone, who directed him in W.

 In 2017, writer Jessica Teich accused Dreyfuss of sexual harassment during the filming of an ABC special.
-Dreyfuss denied the allegations, saying he had been overly flirtatious in the past and regretted his behavior, and emphasized that he "value[s] and respect[s] women" and is "not an assaulter."
+Dreyfuss denied the allegations, saying he had been overly flirtatious in the past and regretted his behavior, and emphasized that he "value[s] and respect[s] women" and is "not an assaulter".
 He further stated that he thought they were involved in a "consensual seduction ritual."

+One of Dreyfuss' sons said in 2025 that he and his siblings had an estranged relationship with their father.